 Fly to Brindisi (you can also fly to Bari 113km north)

 Collect a hire car at the airport.
-It’s worth booking in advance via rental cars.
-I recommend hiring a smaller car, as it will be much easier to park (parking is limited in some Italian cities) and some of the country roads are narrow.
-We did this trip with a motorhome which was a challenging experience at times!
+It’s worth booking in advance and I recommend hiring a smaller car, as it will be much easier to park (parking is limited in some Italian cities) and some of the country roads are narrow.
+We have done this trip in a motorhome which was a challenging experience at times!

 Driving in Italy